ZeeZide/CodeEditor/README.md

 }
 ```

-If it should act as an actual editor, pass it `Binding`:
+If it should act as an actual editor, pass in a string `Binding`:

 ```swift
 struct ContentView: View {